Continuing our discovery of Palazzo Albricci Peregrini; we share with you our experience staying at this hidden gem in the historical heart of Como.

 3) Spacious & Stylish Suite

 Walking into our sun-filled stylish suite; the detail that first grabbed my attention was the fabulous walls.
 I adored the rubbed back paint finish also revealed the old painted pattern work on the wall.
+Truly layers of time!
 Our beautiful antique wardrobe was also stripped of the paint to reveal an old wood grain texture.
 The marble fireplace and high ceiling were complimented by a framed mirror and linen window drapes.
 Our bed, large and very comfortable.
 The trunk bedside tables, not only were they charismatic, they were rather practical.
 Kent and I also had good use of those two arm chairs with funky fabric.

 Ah, and that Chandelier painting over the bed by Lombard artist Marco Solzi… It doesn’t happen often when staying in a hotel that you have a true original art work in your room.
 This series of Chandelier paintings by Solzi found throughout the building; encapsulates a theme and mood of luxurious living beautifully.